A Multipartite Hajnal-Szemer\'edi Theorem: Covering bad vertices

 \proof For (i) we apply Claim~\ref{generalexpansion} to $A_1, \dots, A_s$ with $V(K'') = \emptyset$, so condition (b) pertains to all rows.
 This gives at least $\omega n^k$ copies $K'$ of $K_k$ in $G$ such that $K'$ intersects precisely those $W^i_j$ with $i \in [s]$ and $j \in A_i$, and $|V(K') \cap S^i|$ is even for any pair-complete row $i$.
 Since $|A_i| = p_i$ for each $i \in [s]$, each such $K'$ is properly-distributed.
 Next we consider (iii), as this is also a simple application of Claim~\ref{generalexpansion}; we will come back to (ii).
 We begin by choosing a copy $K''$ of $K_{p_i+1}$ in $G[Y^i]$.
 By (A5), there are at least $\gamma' n^{p_i+1}$ such copies, and if row $i$ is pair-complete, there are at least $\gamma' n^{p_i+1}$ such copies with precisely $b$ vertices in $S^i$.
 Fix any such $K''$ and let $A_i$ be the set of $q \in [r]$ such that $K''$ has a vertex in column $V_q$, so $|A_i| = p_i + 1$.
 Now choose pairwise-disjoint subsets $A_\ell \subseteq [r] \sm A_i$ with $A_j = p_j - 1$ and $|A_\ell| = p_\ell$ for every $\ell \in [s] \sm \{i,j\}$.
 We may apply Claim~\ref{generalexpansion} with $K''$ and the sets $A_\ell$ for $\ell \in [s]$, as condition (a) of the claim applies to row $i$, condition (e) applies to row $j$, and condition (c) applies to all other rows (since every vertex of $K''$ is good).
 We deduce that there are at least $\omega n^{k - p_i - 1}$ copies $K'$ of $K_k$ which extend $K''$ such that $|V(K') \cap W^\ell| = |A_\ell|$ for any $\ell \in [s]$ and $|V(K') \cap S^\ell|$ is even for any pair-complete row $\ell \neq i, j$.
 Each such $K'$ is $ij$-distributed, so in total we have at least $\gamma' \omega n^k \geq \gamma n^k$ copies $K'$ of $K_k$ with the required properties.

 For (ii), (iv) and (v) we proceed similarly, but in each of these cases we have the possibility that the vertex $v$ might be bad, so satisfying requirement (c) in Claim~\ref{generalexpansion} is no longer trivial.
 We consider the blocks as an $s \times r$ rectangle $R$, and colour those blocks which are bad with respect to $v$.
-Our strategy will be to delete some appropriate rows and columns from $R$, apply Lemma~\ref{transversal} to find a transversal $T$ of non-coloured blocks in the remaining subrectangle $R'$, and then use $T$ to choose sets $A_i$ for $i \in [s]$ which meet the conditions of Claim~\ref{generalexpansion}.
-We note the following properties of $R$: \begin{enumerate}[({R}1)] \item any column not containing~$v$ has at most one coloured block, \item at most $r-2$ coloured blocks lie outside the row containing $v$, \item any row not containing $v$ has most $r-3$ coloured blocks. \end{enumerate} To see this, recall that we observed (R1) earlier, and (R2) follows because $v$ lies in a row in which it has the most bad blocks.
-This also implies (R3), as any row not containing $v$ has most $(r-1)/2 \le r-3$ coloured blocks, using the assumption that $r > 3$.
+Our strategy will be to delete some appropriate rows and columns from $R$, apply Proposition~\ref{transversal} to find a transversal $T$ of non-coloured blocks in the remaining subrectangle $R'$, and then use $T$ to choose sets $A_i$ for $i \in [s]$ which meet the conditions of Claim~\ref{generalexpansion}.
+(The notation $T$ is not intended to suggest any relationship with the sets $T^i_j$.)
+We note the following properties of $R$: \begin{enumerate}[({R}1)] \item any column not containing~$v$ has at most one coloured block, \item at most $r-2$ coloured blocks lie outside the row containing $v$, \item any row not containing $v$ has at most $r-3$ coloured blocks. \end{enumerate} To see this, recall that we observed (R1) earlier, and (R2) follows because $v$ lies in a row in which it has the most bad blocks.
+This also implies (R3), as any row not containing $v$ has at most $(r-1)/2 \le r-3$ coloured blocks, using the assumption that $r > 3$.